 Textbook behaviors that give away that your attachment style is insecure/avoidant

-How did you end up with insecure/avoidant attachment style?
+How did you end up with an insecure/avoidant attachment style?

 You probably had dismissive, non-responsive parent(s) who deprived their children of the relational pattern of having someone responding to them and meeting their needs.
-Insecure/avoidant attachment style also results if you were left alone too long as a child or because of the mental illness of parent(s), disturbing childhood experiences, abuse, or neglect.
-The brain of children with this style has stored data that says that depending on someone is not safe.
+An insecure/avoidant attachment style also results if you were left alone too long as a child or because of the mental illness of parent(s), disturbing childhood experiences, abuse, or neglect.
+The brains of children with this style have stored data that says that depending on someone is not safe.

-If we could look inside a person with insecure/avoidant attachment style
+If we could look inside a person with an insecure/avoidant attachment style

-They like to think of themselves as loners, or free spirits, but deep down they long for intimacy and emotional connection.
-They have a fragile sense of self, with decreased ability to recognize affect signals.
+They like to think of themselves as loners or free spirits, but they long for intimacy and emotional connection deep down.
+They have a fragile sense of self, with a decreased ability to recognize affect signals.
 They also have difficulty recognizing their own emotions.
-Attaching to anybody has been an extremely painful experience in their past.
+Being attached to anybody has been a harrowing experience in the past.
 They have trouble learning from past experiences and an inability to assess consequences.